cpb-/yocto-cooker/README.md

 ## Directory map

-`chef` downloads the needed layers in the `layers` directory (by default) and creates the target sub-directories into the `builds` directory.
+`chef` downloads the needed layers in the `layers` directory (by default) and creates the build-sub-directories into the `builds` directory.
 For example, after running `chef init {menu file}; chef update; chef generate`, the working directory might contain: